lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

-To provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in the OCSP basic response.
+To provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in a BasicOCSPResponse.
+In that BasicOCSPResponse,
-The CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
+the CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
 Once clients reliant on or relevant to a given OCSP responder have migrated to the profile as defined in this specification, OCSP